2007 •Nintendo DS

 RG Cube becomes much easier to judge once it is forced into the same room as RG-406H, RG-476H, and RG-556.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 RG Cube versus RG-406H is interesting because brand neighbor is the obvious angle.
-Compared with RG Cube, RG-406H makes the more obvious play for readers who care about brand neighbor.
+If RG Cube feels almost right but not quite, RG-406H is the sort of nearby detour that can completely change the shortlist.
 RG-406H is tracked around 168.0.
-In practice, rG Cube versus RG-476H is interesting because brand neighbor is the obvious angle.
-That said, compared with RG Cube, RG-476H makes the more obvious play for readers who care about brand neighbor.
+From another angle, rG Cube versus RG-476H is interesting because brand neighbor is the obvious angle.
+RG-476H sits close enough to RG Cube to make the comparison meaningful, but different enough to sharpen the buying decision.
 RG-476H is tracked around $165 + shipping.
-In practice, rG Cube versus RG-556 is interesting because brand neighbor is the obvious angle.
-More importantly, compared with RG Cube, RG-556 makes the more obvious play for readers who care about brand neighbor.
+More importantly, rG Cube versus RG-556 is interesting because brand neighbor is the obvious angle.
+Compared with RG Cube, RG-556 makes the more obvious play for readers who care about brand neighbor.
 RG-556 is tracked around 175.0.

 The heart of the machine is the UNISOC Tiger T820.
 CPU duties are handled by Cortex-A76 / Cortex-A55 4x / 4x.
 Graphics are handled by Mali-G57 MP4.
 Memory is listed at 8 GB LPDDR4X.